akyoto/q/docs/design.md

 While symbolic expressions are perfect for computers, code should be easily understood by humans.
 Code that is hard to understand often leads to software bugs.
-We want to prevent these, so we'll stick to the proven math notation that humans have been using for centuries:
+We want to prevent these, so we will stick to the proven math notation that humans have been using for centuries:

 ```
 .sum(in0 int, in1 int) -> (out0 int):